top of page

 102 ft tall

-The Chrysler Tower is 102 feet tall, each letter is 6ft tall!
-Taller than the famous Tulsa Driller that stands at 76ft.
+The Chrysler Tower is 102 feet tall, and each letter is 6ft tall!
+By comparison, the famous Tulsa Golden Driller stands at 76ft.

 1958